Krishnachaitanya2408/AutoSummarization/README.md

 4. Push to your branch
 5. Open a Pull Request

-## 👥 Authors

-- Your Name
-- Contributors

 ## 🙏 Acknowledgments

 - Google Generative AI team for Gemini